“Trust is not a default. It is work and it is intentional. It is structured and it is disciplined.” Rex Miller , Author & Culture Change Expert

 If CEOs, managers, or Leaders of a company skate the edges of ethical behavior, hide information, take credit for others’ hard work, or flat out lie, the problem is obvious.
 Bullying, secretiveness, and pitting colleagues against one another can be a bit more passive and hard to identify.
 Unintended signals and communication breakdowns can be more subtle yet.
 All of these behaviors can deteriorate whatever level of trust you may have in your team or organization.

-Managers often lack self-awareness, the organizational culture is risk averse, or there is an overarching bottom line mentality.
-Whatever the cause for distrust may be, intentionally building a culture of trust at work is a worthy endeavor.
+Managers often lack self-awareness, the organizational culture is risk-averse, or there is an overarching bottom-line mentality.
+Whatever the cause for distrust may be, intentionally building a culture of trust and communication at work is a worthy endeavor.

 Employee experience is on the rise of recognition as a factor to attract and retain the best employees.
 To create a positive work environment, which we know leads to dramatic benefits for employers, leaders have to build a solid base of trust.